Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Nitrite and nitric oxide can help enhance the flow of oxygen through blood vessels and reduce the amount of oxygen our muscles need.

 Basically, we need less energy to perform the same amount of exercise (Source and Source).
-This is also the case for caffeine before running, too.
+This is also the case for proper dosage of caffeine before running, too.

 So, think if you’re training for a marathon, this could be very advantageous when your glycogen stores start to limit.